Here comes a handy blog written for educators seeking to learn more about phonics. Just in time for summer professional learning season!

 These curricula are also recommended by literacy leaders:

-- Wit & Wisdom – this K–2 curriculum, developed by nonprofit Great Minds, doesn’t have its own phonics component, but it was designed around the Fundations phonics program; combined, they represent a comprehensive core, and Fundations users will find Wit & Wisdom to be a natural complement.
-In addition, Wit & Wisdom and Wilson developed a new library of decodable readers – called Geodes – which are apparently quite well done.
-Wit & Wisdom does have all-green EdReports reviews in grades 3+, but it’s unreviewed in grades K–2, because EdReports doesn’t have a means of evaluating curricula that have been designed to work alongside other third-party programs (Fundations).
+- Wit & Wisdom – this K–2 curriculum, developed by nonprofit Great Minds, doesn’t have its own phonics component, but it was designed around the Fundations phonics program; combined, they represent a comprehensive core, and Fundations users will find Wit & Wisdom to be a natural complement; in addition, Wit & Wisdom and Wilson developed a new library of decodable readers – called Geodes – which are apparently quite well done.
+Schools always have the option of using phonics programs other than Fundations.
+Wit & Wisdom does have all-green EdReports reviews in grades 3+, but it’s unreviewed in grades K–2, because EdReports doesn’t have a means of evaluating curricula that have been designed to work alongside other third-party programs.

 - Bookworms Reading and Writing – the first version of this curriculum was excellent on phonics, but earned middling reviews by EdReports because the curriculum lacked a writing component.
 The nonprofit Open Up Resources recently worked with author Sharon Walpole, of the University of Delaware, on an upgrade that turned Bookworms into a full reading & writing program; it has been getting lots of attention for its strong outcomes and more.
 Bookworms is distinguished for its frequent formative assessment, which feeds into skill-based small group work.